MfesGA/Hsmtlib/README.md

     created and the file is given to solver, and it waits for the result.
     The result is the result of the last function.

-* Context:

-    >In context Mode two lists are kept, a list with all the commands given and a list that has the results of commands that demand some output from the solver.

-    >The functions in this mode behave has in script Mode being the diference that instead of a file the commands are kept in the list.

-    >In order to use the context mode it's nedded some special operators that aren't nedded in other modes.

 Example of Online Mode: